Kanata Opticians.

 Desktop home page

 Working on this rebrand deepened my understanding of accessibility as a core part of visual communication.
 I learned how thoughtful contrast, hierarchy, and type choices help users navigate information effortlessly.
-It also taught me the value of balancing precision with warmth — creating a visual identity that feels both professional and genuinely welcoming.
+It also taught me the value of balancing precision with approachability — creating a visual identity that feels both professional and welcoming.

 If I were to revisit this project, I’d love to extend the system into in store applications like signage or packaging.
-This project reminded me how accessibility can drive not just usability but also the aesthetics of a brand — proving that clear, inclusive design is always timeless.